jhanley634/testing-tools/problem/reviewing/reviewing.md

 this isn't Sun's javadocs.
 If you choose to wax poetic,
-typically you should leave a blank line after the initial summary sentence before beginning paragraph(s) describing your method.
+typically you should leave a blank line after the initial summary sentence before you launch into paragraph(s) that describe your method.

 #docstring --- numpydoc
 You do *not* have to exhaustively detail every parameter of your method in a docstring.